Gotrek77/obs-docker/README.md

 I want to maintain the following dislaimer until more testing are made.

 Added features:
-- you can launch bin/create_logs_link.sh to fix logs link dir to correct path according with your home.
+- you can launch bin/create_and_fix_environment.sh to fix logs link dir to correct path according with your home and make other fix.